Osha Root: Traditional Native Remedy for Seasonal Respiratory Wellness

 - Interactions: Use extra caution if you take medications that affect blood sugar, blood pressure, or clotting.
 Always consult your practitioner.

 - Conservation: Osha is a slow-growing, high-elevation plant.
-Choose ethical sources and avoid wild overharvest; prefer transparently sourced products.
+Choose ethical sources and avoid wild overharvest.
+We prioritize transparently sourced products from wildcrafters who understand regeneration cycles.

 Traditional Preparation: Sacred Mountain Brew